 Also, it’s a good idea to include references the client can contact.
 Just make sure to get the reference’s permission in advance.

-6. Do not Click Send Before Proofreading
+6. Do Not Click Send Before Proofreading

 You’re finally done with your proposal and ready to send it off.
 But before you do, make sure to proofread it thoroughly.